AWS API Gateway with Nginx and WAF

 }

-Cloudflare requires that you move your DNS nameserver (NS) to the Cloudflare servers.
-And then, you can choose which DNS record will go through the Cloudflare Proxy to use WAF.
+Cloudflare requires moving your DNS nameserver to their servers.
+You then pick which DNS records go through the Cloudflare proxy to use WAF protection.